 Collect at least 20 different items and set them on a table.
 The broader the category, the better (i.e., jewelry, office supplies, etc.).
 You want for these items, at first glimpse, to have no obvious connection to each other.

-There you have it, 17 indoor team building games.
+And there you have it, 17 indoor team building games!
 Make sure you check out our other icebreaker games as well.